 Responsible for international relations and administration

-Eva Vancsó works for Kolibri Theatre for Children and Youth since 2016 as the colleague who is responsible for international relations and administrative and organizational tasks.
+Eva Vancsó works for Kolibri Theatre for Children and Youth since 2016.
+She is responsible for international relations, and has administrative and organizational tasks as well.
 She is also the secretary of Hungarian ASSITEJ Centre.

 Actor, dancer, musician

 Currently, Zoltán Mózes is a member of Artus-Goda Gábor Company.
 He believes in a multidisciplinary approach to theatre; therefore as a freelancer actor, he performed in operas as well as in physical theatre performances.
 Besides acting, he works as a musician.
 Playing drums he is practised in noise music, traditional flamenco, progressive rock, soul-funk and world music.
 In his pedagogical work, he considers important encouraging independent research work and teaching openness to the cultures of other nations.